Key Points

 Since the major tenets of TPS are the elimination of waste, continuous improvement, and respect for people there is no reason you can’t apply TPS to all your organizational functions.

-Make use of the wide range of tools and methodologies of TPS
+Make Use of the Tools and Methodologies of TPS

 TPS uses standard work procedures and processes to ensure consistent quality and reduce waste.
 It also uses root cause analysis to identify and eliminate the underlying causes of problems and defects.